New Beginnings of Tampa Review

 Clients seeking care at NBT are highly vulnerable to substance abuse, with a large percentage being homeless or veterans.
 Clients must be 18 years of age or older and participate in traditional therapy.
 Additionally, clients are given the opportunity for practical application of newly developed life skills through employment—both on-site and in the community at large.

 Accommodations and Food

-Smoking, electronics, soda and snacks are not allowed on the premises.
 Food at NBT is basic American-fare and served three times a day.
-Dietary restrictions will not be directly addressed with the exception of severe allergies.
+The kitchen staff is adaptable and works with clients with heart disease, diabetes, and those with special requirements.
 Clients are expected to start their day at 7 am with breakfast followed by a meeting or group.